icons8/lunacy-docs/docs/styling_new.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling_edit_variable.png" height="auto"><source src="/public/styling_edit_variable.mp4" type="video/mp4"></video>

-To **detach a layer from a color variable**, select the layer, then:
+With a layer selected, use one of these ways to **detach a layer from a color variable**:

 - Change its color.
 - Click `+` in the right panel to add a new fill and delete the color variable fill.